-In our days the frenzy rhythms of life often seem to result in desensitization (“neutralization” of our needs) and over-intellectualization, finally leading to distancing (alienating) from our own experiences and lives (in other words, to diminished awareness).
+In our days the frenzy rhythms of life often seem to result in desensitisation (“neutralisation” of our needs) and over-intellectualisation, finally leading to distancing (alienating) from our own experiences and lives (in other words, to diminished awareness).

-In several approaches used to enhance awareness, body work is sometimes seen mostly in terms of increasing body-awareness, in a way suggesting just to turn “into” my body and become aware of how it feels, what is happening “in there” etc.
+However, in several approaches used to enhance awareness, body work is sometimes seen mostly in terms only of increasing body-awareness, in a way suggesting just to turn “into” my body and become aware of how it feels, what is happening “in there” etc.

 With PSP we orient to add a step further: to bring body work on a direct and live relational interactive level,

 to EXPAND body-awareness to “RELATIONAL” awareness.

 a deep and intuitive sense of the work: